mclem6/mclem6/README.md

-👋 Hi, I’m Maria Clement and I am a senior computer science student at UIC.
+👋 Hi, I’m Maria Clement.

 I decided to pursue a degree in computer science after stumbling upon the first CS50 Harvard lecture on YouTube.
 I fell in love with this new way of thinking, of breaking down big problems into small, manageable, essential parts (ie decomposition) and, through this process, finding a solution for the whole.
 Since then, I have applied this method to all areas of my life and have seen its transformative powers!